robenkleene/design-references/cinema-4d/cinema-4d-modeling.md

 ## Tips

 - An easy way to create a rounded cube is to check `Object > Fillet` and set the `Fillet Radius` and `Fillet Subdivision`

+## Modeling

+- By default, most Cinema 4D objects are not editable because they are parametric.
+To convert them to an editable object, choose `Tools > Convert > Make Editable` (`C`)
+- Snapping icon is along the top toolbar